 How to soothe a teething baby

 In an effort to fully disclose, this article contains affiliate links, which means if you purchase something I would receive a commission (thanks!)
-It does not effect the price whatsoever.
+It does not affect the price whatsoever.
 For more information, see my Disclosure page.
-Now back to the different ways to soothe a teething baby:

 1. Pacifier in the freezer/refrigerator